supermedium/superframe/README.md

 npm run dev  # (or sometimes `npm run start`)
 ```

-Then a page should open in your browser.
-You can develop on the source code and
+A page should open in your browser.
+You can develop on the source code and the
-the server will handle live compilation and bundling.
+server will handle live compilation and bundling.